PatricXiong/Work-Day-Scheduler-/README.md

 7. Created timeframe
 8. Blocks can be typed and cleared whenever
 9. Making the calendar accessible to deskop and mobile

+Creator and founder: Patric Xiong
+Reason: For class purposes only
+email: pathlub@gmail.com